ilyas182/GAproject2/README.md

 assets: Contains static assets such as images
 App.js: The main component that renders the app index.js: The entry point of the app
-Contributing
-Contributions are welcome!
-If you'd like to contribute to the project, please follow these steps:

-Fork the repository
-Create a new branch: git checkout -b my-new-branch Make your changes and commit them: git commit -am 'Add some feature' Push the branch: git push origin my-new-branch
-Create a pull request